jelle-vdp/typescript-single-responsibility-principle/readme.md

 # Single responsibility principle

-Description: fixing a bug filled Typescript file, you can find it as old.js in this repository.
+Description: fixing a bug filled Typescript file, you can find it as old.ts in this repository.
 More info below.<br>
 Link: https://jelle-vdp.github.io/typescript-single-responsibility-principle/

 ## Theory